komongah/nodejs-express-sample-web-application/README.md

 `yarn docs:redoc`

 -   Static HTML file of the application documentation can be found in `$PROJECT_ROOT/docs/sample-web-application-api-docs.html`
--   The REDOC documentation can be reached [here](http://localhost:8080/api-docs) once the application is up and running.
+-   The REDOC documentation can be reached [here](http://localhost:8080/api-docs) once the application is up and running with default credentials: Username `admin`, Password: `password`
--   The SWAGGER documentation can be reached [here](http://localhost:8080/api-docs-swagger) once the application is up and running.
+-   The SWAGGER documentation can be reached [here](http://localhost:8080/api-docs-swagger) once the application is up and running with default credentials: Username `admin`, Password: `password`

 <a name="run-application-anchor"></a>